-- An innovative, reliable and award winning spatial modeling methodology;
+- An innovative, reliable and award-winning spatial modeling methodology;

-- Extensive research and publication experience;
+- High level research and publication;

-- Cross-disciplinary knowledge.
+- Multi-disciplinary knowledge.

 This approach captures the latent aspects of built environments that we often miss or ignore.
 Three variables, the body, the brain and the built, function as an imperfect system.
 The building's floors, doors, walls et cetera are there for the eyes to see.
-The legs take the body and the brain through the built environment.
+The legs move the body and the brain through the built environment.
 The eyes and other senses send information to the brain's hippocampal region which tells the body where it is, where it was and where it can go.
 Walking legs send impulses that generate brain cells.

 How the brain responds to spatial patterns depends on their legibility and complexity.
 Sometimes complexity is interesting.
 More complexity might be worth exploring.
 But a lot of complexity can be frustrating.
 Any complexity relating to fire exits is dangerous.
 Different kinds of buildings and places require different levels of complexity.